cbussick/cb-masterthesis/README.md

 1. Navigate into the `cloud-functions/functions` folder.
 2. Run `firebase login` if you are not yet logged in.
-3. Run `npm run init`.
+3. Run `firebase init firestore`.
 This will create the `firestore.rules` file locally.

 ## Git Hooks